HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 Management platform provides the compute node with configuration of user information, node information, table configuration and sharding, etc. Its default port is 3324, and by entering HTTP link address in the browser, access could be made to the management platform.
 Please use Chrome or FireFox browser.

-For example: http://*192.168.200.191:3324*/login, the accesss page is shown as follow:
+For example: `http://192.168.200.191:3324/login`, the accesss page is shown as follow:

 ![](assets/standard/image5.png)

-Both manager username and password are: admin by default, while other user accounts are created by the manager user, with the initial password being: <service_hotdb@hotdb.com>.
+Both manager username and password are: admin by default, while other user accounts are created by the manager user, with the initial password being: `service_hotdb@hotdb.com`.

-If to know detailed use method of the management platform, please refer to *Distributed Transactional Database HotDB Server [Management Platform] Function Manual*.
+If to know detailed use method of the management platform, please refer to [HotDB Management](hotdb-management.md) document.

 ### New functions and new features of Version 2.5.6

 This chapter will briefly introduce the summary of functions which are added, prohibited or deleted in HotDB Server -- V2.5.6.
 For detailed function usage, click the hyperlink to view the details:

 - Support [the online expansion/reduction of compute node services](#compute-node-auto-scaling), that is, the number of online compute node instances;
 - Multi-node mode is supported for the cross-IDC disaster recovery function.
-For more details, please refer to the"[Distributed Transactional Database HotDB Server - V2.5.5 Cross-IDC Disaster Recovery Function Specification](file:////Users/anita/Desktop/英文文档/管理平台文档/2.5.5/英文2.5.5/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.5%20%5bManagement%20Platform%5d%20Function%20Manual.doc)".
+For more details, please refer to the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document.
 - Support direct parsing and identifying some [Oracle functions and Sequence syntax](#enableoraclefunction) to reduce the amount of code modification when Oracle migrates to HotDB Server;
 - Support direct parsing and identifying of some Oracle functions and Sequence syntax to reduce the amount of code modification when Oracle migrates to HotDB Server;
 - Support SSL + [SM4](#sslusesm4) for client connection;
 - Optimized function of creating [global tables](#Global_Table) according to the default sharding node;
 - Add parameter [operateMode](#operatemode) to meet one-click configuration of parameter combination under different scenarios, such as performance maximization, debugging mode, etc;
 - Support [modification of sharding key](#online-modification-of-sharding-key) directly through SQL statements (alter table... change shard column...);
 - Optimized [deadlock check](#deadlock-check) logic: control whether to roll back the transaction and start new transactions when deadlock occurs according to MySQL version number;
 - Optimized log record of disconnection in [XA mode](#use-xa-transaction).
 You can analyze whether the transaction needs to be redone through the log;
 - Optimized logic of role exchange after the failure of [data sources](#high-availability-of-data-node)/[ConfigDBs](#configdb-high-availability) or manual switching, and logic of reloading without changing the service of the original master;
 - Optimized logic of the failure of data sources/ConfigDBs or manual switching.
 Compatible with the setting of [master_delay](#waitforslaveinfailover).
 Prevent the failure of switching due to the setting of master_delay;
 - Optimization of [creating table directly via existing Sharding Function](#create-table-directly-via-existing-sharding-function).
 The sharding attributes can be written after the table definition.
 - Support the use of SQL statements to [CREATE / DROP user and to GRANT / REVOKE user](#user-management-statement);
 - Support the use of SQL statements to [CREATE LogicDB](#create-statement);
 - Support the use of SQL statements to CREATE / DROP / ALTER VIEW.

 ### New compute node parameters of Version 2.5.6